Bereavement and Grief

 Coping With Grief

-Healthcare workers, specifically, have the added burden of supporting patients, clients, or residents they care for every day as they fight through, and sometimes pass away from, influenza, COVID-19, or other causes.
+Healthcare workers support patients, clients, or residents as they fight through, and sometimes pass away from health challenges.

 Cog